nrc-cnrc/MSLC/README.md

 ## Structure

-The repository contains a directory for each MSLC paper: `2023/`, `2024/` and `2025/`, each of which contains the a README file along with the data and figures.
+The repository contains a directory for each MSLC paper: `2023/`, `2024/` and `2025/`, each of which contains a README file along with the data.

+For MSLC25 interactive figures, see: [https://nrc-cnrc.github.io/MSLC/2025/interactive/charts.html](https://nrc-cnrc.github.io/MSLC/2025/interactive/charts.html)

 For MSLC24 interactive figures, see: [https://nrc-cnrc.github.io/MSLC/2024/interactive/charts.html](https://nrc-cnrc.github.io/MSLC/2024/interactive/charts.html)

-For MSLC25 interactive figures, see: [https://nrc-cnrc.github.io/MSLC/2025/interactive/charts.html](https://nrc-cnrc.github.io/MSLC/2025/interactive/charts.html)

 ## Licence